grosa1/healthinf2022-st-anomalies-replication-package/README.md

-# Replication package

-#### A robust approach for a real-time accurate screening of ST segment anomalies: Replication package
+## A robust approach for a real-time accurate screening of ST segment anomalies: Replication package

 - `ml_algorithm_evaluation`: contains the jupyter notebooks used for the evaluation of the most fitting ML algorithm (Section 5.1)
     - `bin_result_img`: contains the evaluation results, saved as images, for RAST-BINARY